University of Wisconsin Honorlock 'racist' online proctoring

-The University of Wisconsin-Madison (UW-Madison) has disabled its Honorlock anti-cheating software after three students with darker skin complained the programme had failed to recognise their facial features.
+The University of Wisconsin-Madison (UW-Madison) disabled its Honorlock anti-cheating software after three students with darker skin complained the programme had failed to recognise their facial features.
 Honorlock disputed the issue was related to skin tone, suggesting the students were looking down or away from the webcam during their exam.

 Honorlock is an automated proctoring solution designed to help schools and universities monitor exams live using AI technologies.
 It lets college administrators customise online exams and generate analytics, and students to verify their identity and take tests using a Google Chrome plugin.

 Operator: University of Wisconsin-Madison

 Issue: Accessibility/usability; Accuracy/reliability; Bias/discrimination - race, ethnicity, disability, gender; Effectiveness/value; Privacy; Surveillance

 UW-Madison IT Accessibility and Usability.
 Honorlock Accessibility and Usability Information (Student)